The Mechanic - A fable in six parts: Part Two

 His team learned to come to him for repairs, and production improved more than slightly.
 They slept well at night, taking comfort in the knowledge that they looked out for each other.
 Surely they would earn more Productivity Awards.

 Human mechanics rarely visited their division anymore.
 The drone Mechanic learned how to wake up in the night and create more tools using scraps that fell from conveyors.
-However, due to sleep deprivation he was less accurate during his shift, and caused a glitch in the work chain.
-This time, his colleague had to push the maintenance call button, and the Mechanic was taken away to the shop in the daytime.
+However, due to sleep deprivation, he was less accurate during his shift, and caused a glitch in the work chain.
+This time, his colleague had to push the maintenance call button, and the Mechanic was taken away to the Shop during daylight.